AmirhoseinCh/DynamicPatch/README.md

 ## Download Data

 Download the data required for training and evaluation from the [Google Drive link](https://drive.google.com/drive/folders/1UiODhj44Wos0TJAiK1067lCwvnoJt0qu).
-The directory structure should be as follows:
+The directory structure for each sign, should be as follows:

-- `./Data` : Includes clustered images to train the patch (clusters: 0, 1, and 2).
+- `./images` : Includes clustered images to train the patch (clusters: 0, 1, and 2).
-- `./Data/coords` : Includes the four coordinates of the screen needed for applying the patch.
+- `./coords` : Includes the four coordinates of the screen needed for applying the patch.
 - `./Screen_data` : Includes data for the SIT-Net model.

 ## YOLOv5 Installation